bbriggs/flexo/README.md

 > All 3 config variables default to `flexo`, but DB_USER must be specified in the command so that the health check can execute successfully.

+> DBSSL sets the connection to the database's ssl mode options.
+It is set to `disable` by default.

 ## Testing

 ### Resetting the database